Murtoa Stick Shed

-560 upright poles, some 80-foot-long, went into building the cathedral-like structure.
+Building the cathedral-like structure required 560 upright poles, some 80-foot-long.
+The joints are held together with galvanised hoop iron, allowing it to move in the wind.
 Many more poles went into fabricating the roof trusses and bracing.

-The slender mountain ash poles were probably salvaged from native forests at Powelltown, Noojee and Erica burnt during the 1939 bushfires.
+The slender mountain ash poles were probably salvaged from native forests at Powelltown, Noojee, Erica and the Otway Ranges burnt during the 1939 bushfires.

 The Murtoa Stick Shed, as it became known, is 870 feet long, 198 feet wide and 62 feet 10 inches high at the ridge, covering an area of 170,000 square feet and with a capacity of 3.4 million bushels or 95,000 tonnes.

 Australia experienced a wheat glut in the late 1930s as traditional export markets of Great Britain and Western Europe evaporated due to a shift in world trade and restrictions to shipping.

-By the outbreak of the War in 1939, the Australian wheat industry produced between 150 and 160 million bushels per year, of which 100 million had been traditionally exported.
+By the outbreak of World War II in 1939, the Australian wheat industry produced between 150 and 160 million bushels per year, of which 100 million had been traditionally exported.

 But only 48 of the 160 silos planned under the 1935 Victorian Silo Scheme had been completed.

 The Murtoa Stick Shed was hurriedly built over four months between September 1941 and January 1942 and filled with grain within six months of its construction.
 The wheat stayed in storage until 1944.

 It was the first emergency bulk wheat storage shed built in Victoria and is the only one remaining of its type in Australia.

 Wartime shortages meant the builders had to rely upon and adapt traditional bush construction techniques.
 It’s claimed to be the largest “rustically-built” structure in the world.

-The Forests Commission Victoria (FCV) produced over half a million lineal feet of poles from State forests mainly for emergency storage of wheat in 1941/42.
+Forests Commission Victoria (FCV) produced over half a million lineal feet of poles from state forests mainly for emergency storage of wheat in 1941/42.